View all Events

 Cultural Demonstration: Ikebana

-Vertical Ikebana Arrangement by Ohara School of Ikebana
+Ikebana Arrangement by Miwa Satoh with the Ohara School of Ikebana

 Ikebana, the Japanese art of flower arranging, has been translated as “living flowers” or “giving life to flowers.”
 Join us from 1:15-2:15pm for an ikebana presentation by Miwa Satoh from the Ohara School of Ikebana in the Jordan Schnitzer Japanese Arts Learning Center.